 1 tbsp. light soy sauce

 Stir fry the garlic, onion, chilli and ginger until the onion is softened.
 Add the cinnamon stick, lemon grass and pork pieces.
 Season with soy sauce, fish sauce and black pepper and stir fry on high heat to seal and brown the pork.

 Add a cup of water and the brown sugar and simmer on low heat, covered, until tender (about an hour).
 You may add a bit more water if it gets too dry.
 Add water little by little and pour around the pork (not on top), so you don't wash off the caramelized sauce sticking to it.
-This is best eaten with steamed rice.
-Yum!
+Transfer to a serving dish.

 |Crispy Pork Binagoongan|